What caused the Reformation? A Catholic explainer

 Meanwhile, Luther's already-established reputation as a respected professor, as well as access to the printing press, allowed his theses and ideas to spread at a rate previously unmatched by previous reformers who had similar critiques of the Church.

-Most historians agree that Luther’s original intent was not to start a new ecclesial community - that idea would have been “unthinkable at the time,” Root noted. ??“So that’s too much to say; however, it’s too little to say all he want to do was reform abuses.”
+Most historians agree that Luther's original intent was not to start a new ecclesial community -- that idea would have been "unthinkable at the time," Root noted.
+"So that's too much to say; however, it's too little to say all he wanted to do was reform abuses."

 By 1518, his theses spread throughout Germany and intellectual Europe.
 Luther also continued writing prolifically, engaging in disputes with Tetzel and other Catholic critics and further developing his own ideas.